foo123/FILTER.js/api-reference.md

 The filter scans an image and changes the current pixel by displacing it according to the coloring of the displacement map image

-Displacement Map  Filters cannot be combined very easily.
+Displacement Map  Filters cannot be combined very easily since they operate **on mapping single pixels non-linearly**.
 Use a composite filter (see below)

 In order to use an displace filter do the following: